What cloud security challenges do IT leaders need to address?

 The threat of data breaches doesn’t just concern businesses - the World Economic Forum lists data theft and cyberattacks as the fourth and fifth biggest threats to the entire planet.
+Furthermore, our research found that 41.5% of senior IT professionals ranked data breaches as their second biggest threat.
 With all that’s going on in the world, the CIO must face both sets of challenges and protect the company from the massive risk of a data breach.

-As firms adopt the cloud for their productivity and data processing tasks, the risk of a breach grows due to the volume of attacks from the common security threats in the cloud.
+As firms adopt the cloud for their productivity and data processing tasks, the risk of a breach grows due to the volume of attacks from the common cloud security threats.
 Some leaders, especially among smaller firms, think it’s up to their cloud provider to ensure security.
 However, the onus remains on the firm, just as it did in the on-premises traditional times when a firewall and antivirus software were top of the security charts.

 Data breaches are a daily occurrence with only the major events hitting the headlines.
 Most recently, Air India’s breach that exposed 4.5 million customer records made global headlines and left those customers feeling exposed and betrayed.
 While your firm’s footprint may not be as dramatic, it remains a target due to the indiscriminate nature of hackers’ automated tools.